AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ### Chatboxes

 Prior to 2.8, the chatbox was governed solely by `chat.png`.
 Since 2.8, `chatblank`, `chatmed`, and `chatbig` are also used depending on the length of the showname. (`chatbox` can also be used if multiple chatbox images seems unnecessary.)
-These chatboxes can be overridden on a per-character basis with `chatbox = exampletext`, where the new chatbox can be found in `base/misc/exampletext` (please note that `exampletext` is just a sample name!).
+These can be overriden on a per-character basis, please see the [Character Documentation](https://github.com/Crystal2002/docs/blob/master/AO%20Documentation/docs/authoring/characters.md) for more details.

 ### Subthemes and Parent Themes